3nsoft/ecma-nacl/README.md

 Your mileage may vary, but just three weeks ago, js-nacl was running 10% faster on Chrome.
 Today, with new version of Chrome, it is ecma-nacl that is faster.
 Given smaller size, and much better auditability of actual js code, ecma-nacl might be more preferable than js-nacl.

+## NPM Package

+This library is [registered on npmjs.org](https://npmjs.org/package/ecma-nacl).
+To install it:

+    npm install ecma-nacl

+## Browser Package

+make-browserified.js will let you make a browserified module.
+So, make sure that you have [browserify module](http://browserify.org/) to run the script.
+You may also modify it to suite your particular needs.

 ## XSP file format
 Each NaCl's cipher must be read completely, before any plain text output.